 Loon Mountain is just as much fun outside of the ski season.
-Its peak offers great views and here are some ways to enjoy it.
+Its peak offers excellent views and here are some ways to enjoy it.

 - Glacier Caves at the top of the mountain provide hours of gross motor fun for kids or adults.
 Huge boulders create natural mazes that you have to shimmy your way through.